pixlee/ios-sdk-carthage/README.md

 When archiving your application for submission to the App Store or TestFlight, Xcode will also copy these files into the dSYMs subdirectory of your application’s `.xcarchive` bundle.

+### Including Pixlee SDK With Cocoapods
+1. install and init the cocoapods https://cocoapods.org/, you should have a Podfile
+1. Add pixlee_api to your PODFILE ``` target 'MyApp' do pod 'pixlee_api', '~> 1.74.25''
+end'```
+1. run pod install

 ### Swift